This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Brushing the seasoning sauce on the chicken.

-• Placing the Bundt pan on a rimmed baking sheet will catch any drips or spills, making cleanup a breeze.
+Catch drips: Place the Bundt pan on a rimmed baking sheet to catch spills and make cleanup easier.

 A chicken propped on top of veggies in a pan.